maithaalshaali/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

             :alt: Neck brace with tissue for sanitary purposes
             :align: center

-            Neck brace with tissue for sanitary purposes.
+            Neck brace with tissue for sanitary purposes

     - Perform laser scan
         - Once FastScan is finished initializing (indicated at the bottom of the software UI):
-            - Ask the participant to close their eyes and avoid any movements until scan is finished
             - Open `FastScan II` software on the computer
             - Press 'New'
             - Ensure the scanner is in Sweep mode (add [IMAGE])
+            - Ask the participant to close their eyes and avoid any movements until scan is finished
-            - Point the laser gun at the `laser scanner reference point` (the box on the ring you place around the neck, see below) with a half-click, followed by a full click.
+            - Point the laser gun at the `laser scanner reference receiver` (the box on the ring you place around the neck, see below) with a half-click, followed by a full click.

             .. figure:: figures/meg-operationprotocol/reference_point.png
                 :alt: Reference point
                 :align: center

-                Laser scanner reference point.
+                Laser scanner reference receiver

             .. figure:: figures/meg-operationprotocol/neck_brace.png
                 :alt: Neck brace with tissue for sanitary purposes
                 :align: center

-                Neckbrace with laser scanner reference point on the bottom left.
+                Neckbrace with laser scanner reference point on the bottom left

             .. warning::